ihh/bracery/README.md

 which should yield from three to five `hello`'s, with a space after each.

 See [tests](test/) for more examples using the JavaScript API

-# Comparison with Tracery

-In Tracery, variables and symbols share the same namespace, as part of the design.
-For example, `#sentence#` is the syntax to expand the nonterminal symbol `sentence`, and it is also the syntax for retrieving and expanding the value of the variable named `sentence`.
-If the variable has been specified in the local context of the running program (i.e. the text up to that point), then that specified value overrides the original nonterminal symbol definition (if there was one).

-Bracery keeps faith with this aspect of Tracery's design, expanding `#sentence#` the same way as Tracery does, with locally-specified variables overriding globally-specified symbol definitions.
-However, Bracery also has syntax allowing programmers to access the local variable's value directly (as `^sentence`) or expand the original global nonterminal (as `$sentence`).
-It also introduces dynamic evaluation and conditional primitives, which are required to connect the above elements (`#sentence#`, `$sentence` and `^sentence`), but are also quite powerful in their own right.

 ## Networking rationale